 Education and Training

-To view registrations forms, including program details, dates, pricing guides and registration requirements, click here.
 To enrol in this qualification, participants must be currently working in a peer work role (paid or unpaid) at least one day a week, for the duration of the course.
-If you are not eligible for this course but are considering a future career in peer work, you may wish to read the pathway document entitled 'So you want to be a peer worker?'.
+If you are not eligible for this course but are considering a future career in peer work, you may wish to read our document entitled 'So you want to be a peer worker?'.
 Download the document here.